The Best

 the

-first consonant: of/ten - when
+first consonant: of/ten

 a consonant comes between two vowels, the